mcnole25/random-resources/README.md

 Type "e" in an input for Euler's Number.
 Euler's Number is experimental & may have bugs.

 **NOTE: I do not own big.js.
-The library is fully owned by MikeMcl.**
+The library was borrowed by MikeMcl.**

 # bfdi-characters.txt